mivp/VizNotes/3DVis-and-VR-Workshop-2019.md

 Access to VR equipment?
 Library, MIVP, FIT @ Caulfield Links to software / tools / videos
 Links to example datasets
 Define target audience ?
-Researchers new to visualisation with limited
+Researchers new to visualisation with limited or no programming experience.
 Activity - more interaction ?
 3D reconstruction in real time - apps?
 PreVis - demo account for wider access for anyone running workshops?
 (Ask Toan)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjY1NzA1NzQyLDcxMDc2OTA1OV19
+eyJoaXN0b3J5IjpbLTMzODIyNTc5Myw3MTA3NjkwNTldfQ==
 -->